 Taking the Advice of Non-Christian Friends

-Signing up for a Non-Christian Dating Website, and Hoping for the Best
+Signing up for on a Non-Christian Dating Website, and Hoping for the Best

 Getting too Cozy with that Attractive Non-Christian

 I get it.
 We’ve rejected eager, good-looking (and employed) suitors on the sheer basis that they don’t know the Lord, and should be justly rewarded with a strapping husband by the year’s end.
-But when such delivery delayed, we’re left wondering if we should really remain deprived of all men and ignore the flirty compliments given by our attractive co-worker.
+But when such delivery delayed, we’re left wondering if we should really remain deprived of all man scent ignore the flirty compliments given by our attractive co-worker?
 Yes, yes you should.
-Go home directly to your loyal collie, run to the gym — do anything other than going for after work apps or “grab a coffee” with the flirty “friend” with the good arms.
-Because hanging out with that charming non-Christian after what seems like ages of singlehood is like throwing a 2-year-old in a candy store and hoping he’ll stick to the organic trail mix you packed him.
-Things could go awry…
+Go home directly to your loyal Collie, run to the gym-do anything other than going for after work apps or “grab a coffee” with the flirty “friend’ with the good arms.
+Because hanging out with that charming non-Christian after what seems like ages of singlehood is like throwing a 2 year-old in a candy store and hoping he’ll stick to the organic trail mix you packed him.
+Things could go awry.

 Being Christian and single can be hard enough without throwing obstacles in our own path.
 Leaning on Christian friends, reaffirming your beliefs through the Word, and making good choices by sticking to your guns will keep you on the right path to the Godly mate you deserve.